-Abstract-This paper provides an in-depth understanding of the per-frame energy consumption behavior in 802.11 Wireless LAN devices.
-Extensive measurements are performed for 7 devices of different types (wireless routers, smart phones, tablets and embedded devices), and for both UDP and TCP traffic.
+Abstract-This paper provides an in-depth understanding of the per-frame energy consumption behavior in 802.11 wireless LAN devices.
+Extensive measurements are performed for seven devices of different types (wireless routers, smartphones, tablets, and embedded devices) and for both UDP and TCP traffic.
 Experimental results unveil that a substantial fraction of energy consumption, hereafter descriptively named cross-factor, may be ascribed to each individual frame while it crosses the protocol stack (OS, driver, NIC) and is independent of the frame size.
-Our findings, summarized in a convenient energy consumption model, contrast traditional models which (implicitly) amortize such energy cost component in a fixed baseline cost or in a toll proportional to the frame size, and raise the alert that, in some cases, conclusions drawn using traditional energy models may be fallacious.
+Our findings, summarized in a convenient energy consumption model, contrast traditional models that (implicitly) amortize such energy cost component in a fixed baseline cost or in a toll proportional to the frame size and raise the alert that, in some cases, conclusions drawn using traditional energy models may be fallacious.

-Index Terms-Wireless networks, energy measurements, power consumption, energy efficiency, energy modeling
+Index Terms-Energy efficiency, energy measurements, energy modeling, power consumption, wireless networks.